hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 .. note::
-  The available resources on the Hortense login nodes are very limited: there are only 8 cores and ~60GB of RAM memory available on each login node, and these resources are shared by everyone that is logged in there.
+  The available resources on the Hortense login nodes are very limited: there are only 8 cores and ~60GB of RAM memory available on each login node.

+  Since mid-september 2026, per-user resource limits are in place on the Hortense login nodes, which can be consulted by running the ``ulimit -a`` command.
+  Each user is limited to 2 GB of virtual memory, 496 running processes/threads, and 2 hours of CPU time per process.
+  Processes that exceed any of these limits may be terminated by the operating system or fail to start successfully.

   **Please only use the Hortense login nodes as an access portal!**

+  We also provide a debug/interactive partition, which is specifically intended for testing, debugging, and other interactive work that exceeds the login node limits (see also :ref:`hortense_interactive_debug`).

   For resource-intensive interactive tasks, like software compilation, testing software or job scripts, etc., please use an interactive job, either via ``qsub -I`` (see also :ref:`hortense_resource_manager`)